Ione29/University/README.md

 # University
 Work from Uni

-Year 1 may not be complete / have fully correct solutions
+Everything might not be complete / have fully correct solutions